ingyamilmolinar/doctorgpt/README.md

 3. Production readiness (security, auth, monitoring, optimization, more tests...)
 4. Support custom types (for non-regex matching)
 5. Sentry SDK integration
-6. Generate a config.yaml based on real life log examples (use code or GPT to generate regex)
+6. Generate a config.yaml based on real life log examples (personalized `init`)
 7. "From SCRATCH" lightweight docker image
+8. Compile a comprehensive regex library from well-known log patterns
-8. Helm chart?
+9. Helm chart?
-9. Windows / Mac support?
+10. Windows / Mac support?
-10. Other AI model APIs?
+11. Other AI model APIs?
-11. Send diagnosis requests to a server for later consumption (agent/server architecture)?
+12. Send diagnosis requests to a server for later consumption (agent/server architecture)?

 ## Testing (Tests do not use OpenAI API)
+- `go test ./...`
-`go test ./...`
+- `go test -v ./...` (verbose mode)

 ## Contributing
 Feel free to open an issue with your suggestion on how to make this program more useful, portable, efficient and production-ready (and of course BUGS!).